baconj/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "My Tech Journey Blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Thanks for joining me as I endeavor to transition in to the exciting career field of Information Technology.